-Additionally, she is an advocate for the reformulation of the area median income by which HUD determines affordable housing.
-She is also a proud cosponsor of the Public Housing Emergency Response Act (H.R.4546), which will appropriate funds to reinvest in public housing, provide the money needed to fulfill outstanding capital needs, and to again ensure that all Americans have a decent home and suitable living environment.
+The Congresswoman is an advocate for the reformulation of the area median income by which HUD determines affordable housing.
+She is a proud cosponsor of the Public Housing Emergency Response Act (H.R.4546), which will appropriate funds to reinvest in public housing, provide the money needed to fulfill outstanding capital needs, and to ensure that all Americans have a decent home and suitable living environment.

 Additionally, she introduced legislation to prevent use of biometric recognition technology in certain federally assisted dwelling units (H.R.4008).
 She introduced H.R.
 5200 (Hardest Hit Housing Act), which will provide additional funds for various housing programs, including grants to large public housing agencies for specified capital activities, grants for foreclosure mitigation counseling and legal assistance, and incremental vouchers for rental assistance for large public housing agencies.

 Our immigration crisis has come to a head.
-When children are being separated from their parents and forced to represent themselves in courts, substantial action must be taken to prevent these atrocities.
-We are a nation of immigrants, however, this Administration's current policies or lack thereof consistently fail those looking to become a part of the American dream.
-As the daughter of immigrants, Congresswoman Clarke has boldly led the charge to protect DACA recipients and those impacted by deferred enforced departure.
+Children have been separated from families, and conditions in immigration detention centers have been deteriorating – we must take substantial action to prevent these inhumane circumstances.
+We are a nation of immigrants, and our policies must empower those looking to become part of the American dream.
+As a daughter of immigrants, Yvette is a fearless leader for immigrants’ rights and has boldly led the charge to protect DACA recipients and those impacted by deferred enforced departure.

 Further, she introduced the ASPIRE Act (H.R.4384), a bipartisan solution that would provide relief to all temporary protected status eligible individuals.
 She is a co-sponsor of the Access To Council Act of 2020, which will ensure undocumented individuals have the right to a fair and just legal trial and the Bahamas TPS Act of 2019 (H.R.4303), which would allow for those affected by the devestation of Hurricane Dorian to be eligible for temporary protected status.